CreatorVee/CreatorVee/README.md

 # Hi, I'm Vincent Kofi Nyame
 Email:vincentkofin06@gmail.com-Please get in touch

- **Bootcamp Graduate | Cloud & DevOps Enthusiast | Aspiring Software Engineer**
+ **Bootcamp Graduate | Cloud & DevOps Enthusiast | Aspiring  to be in the developing field of AI**
- Passionate about building scalable, reliable, and impactful software solutions.
+ Passionate about building scalable, reliable, and impactful SAS solutions / I want to be able to solve problems which i love doing

 ---

 ##  About Me
--  **Bootcamp Graduate** with nearly a year of intensive study in software engineering and cloud technologies.
+-  **Bootcamp Graduate** with nearly a year of intensive study in devops engineering and cloud technologies.
 -  **Experienced in:** AWS, Kubernetes, Terraform, Docker, Azure.
--  **Skilled in:** Python, JavaScript, React, Node.js.
+-  **Skilled in:** Aws,Terraform,Kubernetes,Jenkins,Azure,Prometheus and even python
--  **Currently Learning:** Advanced software engineering principles, Azure cloud architecture, and backend systems design.
+-  **Currently Learning:** Advanced devops engineering principles, Azure cloud architecture, and backend systems design.
 -  **Goal:** Combine cloud, DevOps, and full-stack development skills to deliver robust and innovative applications.
 -  **Fun Fact:** I enjoy learning new things, I have a growth mindset, and I want to master my craft.